thorn-lab/coronavirus_structural_task_force/pdb/surface_glycoprotein/SARS-CoV/3d0h/README.md

 ## Description

 The spike receptor-binding domain S attaches the virus to ACE2.
 The non-polymer only tetramer is a 4 chain crystal structure of spike protein receptor-binding domain from the 2002-2003 SARS-CoV civet strain complexed with human-civet chimeric receptor ACE2.
-It is a basis for understanding the species barriers between humans and civets."
+It is a basis for understanding the species barriers between humans and civets.

 ## Basefolder